Judson Memorial Church

 The Judson Memorial Church is located on Washington Square South between Thompson Street and Sullivan Street, near Gould Plaza, opposite Washington Square Park, in the Greenwich Village neighborhood of the New York City borough of Manhattan.
-It is affiliated with the American Baptist Churches USA, the Alliance of Baptists, and with the United Church of Christ.
+It is affiliated with the American Baptist Churches USA, the Alliance of Baptists, the Association of Welcoming and Affirming Baptists and with the United Church of Christ.

 The church sanctuary, its campanile tower and the attached Judson Hall were designated landmarks by the New York City Landmarks Preservation Commission in 1966, and were added to the National Register of Historic Places in 1974.

 History

 Founding

 By the mid-19th century, the village had the largest African-American community in the city, along with joined German, French and Irish immigrants, and to the immediate south a majority of Italian immigrants.
 Earlier more affluent communities had begun an exodus from the adjacent neighborhoods to the south and east.
 Judson observed that the "tendency is for the intelligent, well-to-do and church-going people to withdraw from this part of the city".
 The park and the new church stood at the intersection between the affluence of Fifth Avenue and the poverty of Lower Manhattan.

 The church was founded by Edward Judson who had been preaching at the Berean Baptist Church on Downing Street, also in the village, but his efforts at expanding the congregation were so successful that a new sanctuary was required.
 In 1888, with the backing of John D. Rockefeller and other prominent Baptists, construction of a new church south of the park was begun.
 Judson had chosen the location because he wanted to reach out to the neighboring communities.
 It was to be a memorial to Judson's father, Adoniram Judson, one of the first Protestant missionaries to Burma.
 The church building was designed by architect Stanford White, with stained glass windows by John La Farge.
 It features Renaissance influences wedded to a basic Italianate form.
 Sculptor Augustus Saint-Gaudens designed a marble frieze in the baptistery, which was carried out by Herbert Adams; it was completed in 1893.

 As well as worship and religious education, the church offered health-care and outreach ministries to non-members as well as members.
 However, the church was not able to attract sufficient support from its wealthy neighbors on the north side of square, and by 1912, the church found itself in financial difficulties.
 The Baptist City Society (metropolitan association of Baptist churches) was persuaded to take over the property and financial responsibility, which it ended up holding until the congregation was again able to resume ownership and control in 1973.